What is communication model?

 3. Shannon-Weaver Model

-It stresses the importance of encoding and decoding messages for them to be transmitted.
+Shannon and Weaver model of communication stresses on the importance of encoding and decoding messages for them to be transmitted.
 This was the first model to acknowledge the existence of noise in communication that could disrupt or alter a message.
 This noise could refer to something like the static on a radio broadcast, but it could include spelling errors in written communication or the receiver mishearing the message.

 4. Berlo’s S-M-C-R Model

-Berlo’s model explains communication in four steps: This model provides a thorough account of the key elements in every one of the steps that will affect the manner in which the message is communicated.
+Berlo’s model of communication explains communication in four steps: This model provides a thorough account of the key elements in every one of the steps that will affect the manner in which the message is communicated.

 - Source: The elements included in the source are the sender’s communication skills, attitude, and culture.

 - Message: The elements included in the message are the content, structure, and code of the message.